akash-network/awesome-akash/juno/README.md

 5. Create a certificate
 3. Create deployment
 4. Choose `Empty` for the template and copy-and-paste the `deploy.yaml` file from this repository

+Don't forget to use your own API key from Infura in SDL.
+Node will sync after deployment.

 Click [here](https://docs.akash.network/guides/deploy) to learn more about deploying.